charmbracelet/huh/README.md

 ## What about [Bubble Tea][tea]?

-Huh doesn’t replace Bubble Tea.
-Rather, it is an abstraction built on Bubble Tea to make forms easier to code and implement.
-It was designed to make assembling powerful and feature-rich forms in Go as simple and fun as possible.
+Huh is an abstraction built on Bubble Tea to make forms easier to code and implement.
+You can use `huh` to replace Bubble Tea if you only need to gather input from the user via a form.

-While you can use `huh` as a replacement to Bubble Tea in many applications where you only need to prompt the user for input.
-You can embed `huh` forms in Bubble Tea applications and use the form as a [Bubble][bubbles].
+For more complex use cases, however, you can embed `huh` forms within Bubble Tea applications to add forms to your applications.

 <img alt="Bubbletea + Huh?" width="174" src="https://stuff.charm.sh/huh/bubbletea-huh.png">